The Undateables: Meet the singletons looking for love tonight

 In a world where first impressions are everything, finding love can be tricky.
 And when you have a disability, sometimes it seems impossible.

-The award-winning series The Undateables is back with episode two of its eleventh series tonight on Channel from 9PM.
+The award-winning series The Undateables is back with episode three of its eleventh series tonight on Channel 4 from 9PM.

+In this episode we catch up with three familiar faces who are still looking for love and one who has found the one.

+Rory (pictured), who's 24, found love once but it didn't last so he's determined to find it again.
+He lives in Coventry and has a passion for all things horror-movie-related.

 You can watch new episodes online and catch up with past series for free via the All4 Hub.